Uphold Review 2024

 - Cryptocurrencies – 28 digital currency coins including BTC, ETH, DOT and XRP are available to buy, hold, sell and withdraw

-- Utility Tokens – Three tokens can be traded via the web and mobile platform including BAT and OMG
+- Utility Tokens – 3 tokens can be traded via the web and mobile platforms including BAT and OMG

 The assets below are available to trade under the US platform.
 New European customers (signed up after 1st February 2022) can also access these products:

-- Cryptocurrencies – Trade over 100 digital currency assets and trading pairs including altcoins, emerging tokens and stablecoins.
-Note, token availability varies depending on the base country, with some assets tier 3, meaning you can buy, hold, sell deposit, withdraw and send while others are tier 4, such as PancakeSwap and Moonbeam, meaning you can buy, hold, sell and send
+- Cryptocurrencies – Over 100 digital currency assets and trading pairs including altcoins, emerging tokens and stablecoins.
+Importantly, I found that token availability varies depending on the base country, with some assets tier 3, meaning you can buy, hold, sell deposit, withdraw and send while others are tier 4, such as PancakeSwap and Moonbeam, meaning you can buy, hold, sell and send

 - Precious Metals – Trade Gold, Silver, Platinum and Palladium with instant liquidity in 27 national currencies

 - Environmental Assets – Invest in carbon credit tokens to support certified projects in the world’s rainforests.
 These are the world’s first tradeable carbon credit tokens; UPC02 and Bitcoin Zero

 While researching Uphold, I found the company also introduced cryptocurrency staking in 2022.
 This allows users to earn up to 16% in rewards, which is more than the roughly 5% to 10% I see at alternatives.